 Fire safety and fire risk assessment

 Each year people die or are seriously injured as a result of fires at work or on commercial property.
-Besides loss of life, fire costs UK business millions of pounds, from damage to property, loss of business, fines, compensation claims and increased insurance premiums.
+Besides the loss of life, fire costs UK businesses millions of pounds, from damage to property, disruption to business operations, fines, compensation claims, and increased insurance premiums.

 Many fires can be avoided by taking steps to minimise the risk of fire in the workplace.
 If a fire does break out, the effects can be minimised by having effective controls and procedures in place.